shkml/shkml/README.md

 I am a recent graduate in Computer Science 💻 from University College Dublin, Ireland and looking for a full time opportunity as Software Engineer in Ireland (willing to relocate to other country as well). 👩‍💻

-I am proficent in Programming languages such as Python and Java.
+I am proficient in Programming languages such as Python and Java.

 I have 3+ years of work experience as a Test Engineering Associate at Accenture in India.